DiamondLightSource/httomo/docs/source/howto/httomo_features/padding.rst

 Padding is an important feature of HTTomo when performing computations on :ref:`chunks_data` and :ref:`blocks_data`.
 If the method is a 2D method (work with 2D frames), e.g., a denoising filter, then the data does not require any padding as the boundary conditions between blocks will not be violated.
-However, when the method is a 3D method and it works with 3D volumes, then in order to satisfy boundary conditions and avoid artefacts, one need to pad blocks.
+However, when the method is a 3D method and it works with 3D volumes, then in order to satisfy boundary conditions and avoid artefacts, one needs to pad blocks.

 How this can be useful?
 =======================